ellipt01/l1l2inv2/README.md

 X: transfer matrix

-The optimal lambda is selected using the L curve criterion, with a priori specification of alpha.
+The optimal lambda is selected using the L-curve criterion, with a priori specification of alpha.
 For more detail of the inversion, please see

 https://earth-planets-space.springeropen.com/articles/10.1186/s40623-019-1052-4